Dayton Criminal Defense Attorney

 What To Do When Charged With A Criminal Offense

 Being charged with a criminal offense is one of the most frightening things that can happen to an individual.
 Once a person enters the criminal justice system, they become a statistic and thereafter are looked upon only as another criminal in the eyes of prosecutors and law enforcement.
 Although you are supposed to be innocent until proven guilty, this is rarely the viewpoint of law enforcement.
-That is why it is important to have a Dayton criminal defense attorney working on your behalf.
+That is why it is important to have a criminal defense attorney in Dayton working on your behalf.
 In order to protect your rights and freedom, retaining a criminal defense lawyer as soon as possible following an arrest is crucial to how your case may ultimately be decided.
 A vital piece of advice is to not provide any statements to the police, as anything given in a statement may later be misinterpreted and used against you by prosecutors.

 Obtaining Justice For You in Dayton

 You need to look for the top criminal lawyer in Dayton to help in your case.
 Our team of criminal defense lawyers has over 20 years combined court room experience and believes in providing aggressive, dedicated and reliable legal counsel to all of your clients.
 As former prosecutors and judges, our legal staff knows both sides of the legal system and can use this knowledge to your benefit.
 When you need a strong defense lawyer, contact our office for a free initial consultation.
 To learn more about our areas of practice, please read through the following links: